pbklink/motif-core/etc/motif-core.api.md

 export { earliestBinarySearch }

-// Warning: (ae-missing-release-tag) "EditableGridLayoutDefinitionColumn" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "EditableColumnLayoutDefinitionColumn" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "EditableGridLayoutDefinitionColumn" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "EditableColumnLayoutDefinitionColumn" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class EditableGridLayoutDefinitionColumn implements IndexedRecord {
+export class EditableColumnLayoutDefinitionColumn implements IndexedRecord {
     constructor(field: GridField, anchored: boolean, initialIndex: Integer);
     // (undocumented)
     readonly anchored: boolean;